A small sampling of our two tone wedding bands and two tone engagement rings!

 You two tone wedding band choice comes down to what is more important to you between the various factors of width, style, and design.
 There are no fixed or absolute rules.

 If you see something that you like but isn’t quite right, and you are working with a custom jeweler that specializes in two tone wedding bands, then it is often possible to vary the width of the design to accommodate wearing a wedding ring and two tone engagement ring at the same time.

 You can also mix and match style elements in order to accommodate a common motif.
 For example, our Flores Collection—which features many two tone wedding rings for her and him as well as two tone gold engagement rings—can be modified basically any way you desire, and is shown on our site in a huge range of styles.

 One distinct advantage with working with a designer studio is that you can vary the widths, and create custom two tone wedding bands to match your desires.

 Our two tone Celtic Link Wedding Ring.

-PRECIOUS METAL FOR TWO TONE WEDDING RING OPTIONS
+MIXED METAL TWO TONE WEDDING RING OPTIONS: PRECIOUS METAL

 7. And The Best Metal For A Two Tone Wedding Ring is...

-The best precious metal choice for a two tone wedding ring can be a complicated decision.
-You are not just choosing one precious metal, but two.
+The best precious metal choice for a two tone wedding ring can be a difficult decision.
+You are not just choosing one precious metal, but two!